What is the different between a daylily and a garden lily?

 Depends on the season you receive your plant and how or where it is planted.
 If ordered before their bloom season, they often bloom the first year.
 Most perennials will not be truly outstanding until their second or third year, they will be busy settling-in their first year to flower at their fullest.

-What are the terms used to describe the different types of root systems?
+What are the terms used to describe the different types of plant root systems?

 FIBROUS ROOT--Composed of profusely branched roots with many lateral rootlets, often with no main or taproot development.
 Many perennials with fibrous root systems are dividable.
 Example: Achillea.